CATTERY FELIS LIMOUSI

 HCM is an incurable hereditary heart condition in which the heart muscle thickens.
 This thickening prevents the heart from properly performing its pumping function.
 Initially, there is usually little to see in your cat.
 Sometimes a murmur or an irregular heart rhythm can be detected by your vet during heart auscultation.
 But this is not always present.
 The following symptoms may occur at a later stage: lethargy, poor grooming of the coat, decreased appetite, faster and more difficult breathing, blood clot formation resulting in paralysis of the hind legs, sudden death.

 Currently, echocardiography (heart scan) is the only way to confirm or rule out HCM in British Shorthairs.
 Responsible breeders will have their breeding animals tested for this condition and will only breed with animals that are free of HCM.
-The disease can remain masked for a long time, so it is important to repeat the echocardiography every year.
+Currenty no DNA test is available yet for the breed.
+The disease can remain masked for a long time (untill the age of 7 years old), so it is important to repeat the echocardiography every 1-2 years.
+Unfortunately a negative test offers no 100% garantee that the cat itself or his offspring will not develop this disease at a later stage in life.

 PKD (polycystic kidney disease)